-- MGU operating as soon as it has been powered
+MGU operates as soon as it has been powered

-- PLC sounds an alarm if the result exceeds and performs full stop
+PLC sounds an alarm if the result exceeds and performs a full stop

 The test procedure is supposed to be as short as possible in the workshop, otherwise, the whole production cycle will be affected and delayed.
 And repeatability is undoubtedly taken into account as well.